SGA-A/c2c/README.md

 > [!CAUTION]
 > We do not support running an instance of the bot.
 Setup details will not be given, if you can figure it out, go nuts.
 >
 > We are not responsible for any errors that may occur when running this bot.
+This is also **not** production-ready.

 ## Features
 - Advanced economy system (no json, only using a database):